GTNick/TeamSorter/README.md

 Authors
 ========
-The BoxOfDevs Team members who have contributed and devleloped BoxOfBits:
+The BoxOfDevs Team members who have contributed and devleloped TeamSorter:

     - TheDragonRing